A-Beta-Carotene (BETA-CAROTENE) Overview Information

-- Reducing the risk of breast cancer in women before menopause when fruits and vegetables containing beta-carotene are consumed.
-Beta-carotene seems to be especially effective for women who are at high risk of getting breast cancer, including those with a family history and those who use alcohol excessively.
+- Breast cancer.
+Eating more fruits and vegetable that contain beta-carotene seems decrease the risk of breast cancer in pre-menopausal women who are at high risk of getting breast cancer, including those with a family history and those who use alcohol excessively.

-- Reducing the risk of ovarian cancer in women after menopause.
+- Ovarian cancer.
+Eating a diet rich in carotenoids, including beta-carotene, reduces the risk of ovarian cancer in women after menopause.

-- Reducing the risk of pregnancy-related death, night blindness, and diarrhea and fever after delivery in underfed women.
+- Pregnancy-related complications.
+Taking beta-carotene by mouth seems to reduce the risk of pregnancy-related death, pregnancy-related night blindness, and post-childbirth diarrhea and fever in underfed women.